Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Channels with In-Block Feedback

 \section{Channels with In-Block Feedback}

-This section generalizes Shannon's model of Sec.~\ref{sec:CSIT} by including block fading with in-block feedback.
-The model lets one include delay in the CSIT, for example, and it permits many other generalizations for network models~\cite{Kramer14}.
+This section generalizes Shannon's model described in Sec.~\ref{subsec:CSIT-model} to include block fading with in-block feedback.
+For example, the model lets one include delay in the CSIT and permits many other generalizations for network models~\cite{Kramer14}.